“Just a CF Dad, trying to make a difference.”

 I’d like for her to know that she inspired a lot of people to be part of this movement.
 She was [the] motivation for people to reach deep, participate—people who don't even know her personally but they are motivated to participate.

-My wife is great about documenting the process—one of her instagram videos has thousands of views and truly, the comments help Drae when she’s having a tough time.
+My partner is great about documenting the process—one of her instagram videos has thousands of views and truly, the comments help Drae when she’s having a tough time.
 Its pretty cool that they don’t know her and they are moved to give her encouragement.

 AW: You're a prime example of how hard a dad will work to support his family and make his children feel loved and appreciated.
 And the number of people you get involved to make her feel that way is awesome.
 That’s our mission as a company to honor dads that are doing this kind of stuff—amazing dads that are going above and beyond to improve the lives of their children, families, and communities.